Transcript for Episode 193. Senior Engineering Superpowers

-[0:19:17.5] MN: Right, and I mean I use the example of like learning from scratch because that is what I am currently doing right now but mentorship is a wide range of things like you mentioned Dave.
-Someone learning what Begint is and integer and that stuff versus you know, this person wants to learn React best practices and you being able to mentor that person too about those things.
+[0:19:17.5] MN: Right, and, I mean, I use the example of learning from scratch, because that is what I am currently doing right now, but mentorship is a wide range of things like you mentioned Dave.
+Someone learning what

 [0:20:02.0] MN: If there was something else that gave you your superpower to become a senior engineer, I would love to hear it.
 I am curious what other crazy that you – that someone change your keyboard to Dvorak and then you had to force yourself to learn it and then that’s how you became a senior engineer.

-[0:20:20.2] MN: No but imagine you became a senior engineer you have to fight your way through Dvorak key bindings and learning it or you did Emax like you know, it wasn’t that that did it to you.
+[0:20:20.2] MN: No, but imagine you became a senior engineer, you have to fight your way through Dvorak key bindings and learning it, or you did Emacs, like, you know, it wasn’t that that did it to you.
 Was it –

 [0:20:30.4] DA: Or maybe you fell down one day and you could only type in Dvorak like that’s cool.